-Highlands are virtually pristine and, according to the paleoecological records, they have remained in this state at least since the early Holocene.
-Therefore, climate has been the main driver of change.
-Paleoecological records for the last 2 ka are scarce and generally of low resolution but a common trait is the ecological stability as expressed in the vegetation constancy.
-The following hypotheses have been suggested to explain these observations: i) environmental changes were insufficient to affect the highland vegetation, ii) the high precipitation and relative humidity of the Chimantá summits (Briceño et al., 1990) have buffered climatic changes, and iii) the study sites are unsuitable for recording significant vegetation changes because there are no vegetation ecotones nearby (Rull, 2015).
+(Briceño et al., 1990) have buffered climatic changes, and (iii) the study sites are unsuitable for recording significant vegetation changes because there are no vegetation ecotones nearby (Rull, 2015).
 Further work is needed focused on these proposals.
-So far, paleoecological fieldwork atop the tepuis has been carried out in an exploratory, non-systematic manner due to the remoteness of the tepuis, and the logistic and administrative constraints (Rull et al., 2008).
+So far, paleoecological fieldwork atop the tepuis has been carried out in an exploratory, 5 non-systematic manner due to the remoteness of the tepuis, and the logistic and administrative constraints (Rull et al., 2008).
 In the LOTRED-SA framework, the issue of vegetation constancy emerges as a priority and should be addressed properly by finding suitable coring sites to be analysed with high-resolution multiproxy tools.
 The use of physical-chemical proxies independent from pollen and spores is essential to record climatic shifts, thus avoiding circularity.
 Lake sediments would be excellent for this purpose but, unfortunately, lakes are absent on tepui summits, the only permanent lake known so far is lake Gladys atop the Roraima tepui, of which age and origin remain unknown (Safont et al., 2014).
-At present, the analysis of the Apakará PATAM9-A07 core, which meet the PAGES-2k criteria, is in progress.
+At present, the analysis of the Apakará PATAM9-A07 core, which meet the PAGES-2 k criteria, is in progress.
 The preliminary study of this core showed the main Holocene vegetation trends at millennial resolution (Rull et al., 2011), and the current analysis is being performed at multidecadal resolution.
-A new core obtained in the Uei summit (PATAM8-A07; not included in the Chimantá massif) containing a decadal record for the last 2 ka is also being currently analysed (Safont et al., in prep.).
+A new core obtained in the Uei summit (PATAM8-A07; not included in the Chimantá massif) containing a decadal record for the last 2 ka is also being currently analysed (V. Rull, personal communication, 2015).

 In the GS uplands, the situation is very different and the main driver of ecological change is fire.
 This does not mean that eventual climatic shifts have been absent or that they have not affected the vegetation but the action of anthropogenic fires overwhelms and obscures the action of climate (Montoya and Rull, 2011).
 So far, regional paleoclimatic trends based on the Cariaco records have been used as a reference for the GS uplands (Rull et al., 2013) but a more local paleoclimatic record for this area is still lacking and urgently needed, not only for the last 2 ka but also for the entire Holocene.
-For the highlands, such record should be based on multiproxy high-resolution records.
-In this case, lakes are abundant and finding a suitable coring site should be much easier but administrative constrains also apply.
-Here fieldwork permits are even more difficult to obtain as most potential coring sites fall within indigenous territories.
-Another limitation is that most paleoecological records available for the GS uplands are from its southern sector, which is the lowermost part of the peneplains, and has a different climate and vegetation regime as compared to the northern sector.
-Some records from the northern sector are available that fit with the chronological PAGES-2k requirements (Leal et al., 2011) but only summary diagrams are provided in peer-review publications and cannot be used in this reconstruction.
-The decadal to multidecadal analysis of a new core obtained in Kamoirán (PATAM10-A07), in the northern GS uplands, is in progress (Rull et al., in prep.).
+Another limitation is that most paleoecological records available for the GS uplands are from its southern sector, which is the lowermost part of the peneplains, and has a different climate and vegetation regime as compared to the northern secand human impact in South America during the last 2000 years tor.
+Some records from the northern sector are available that fit with the chronological PAGES-2 k requirements (Leal et al., 2011) but only summary diagrams are provided in peer-review publications and cannot be used in this reconstruction.
+The decadal to multidecadal analysis of a new core obtained in Kamoirán (PATAM10-A07), in the 5 northern GS uplands, is in progress (V. Rull, personal communication, 2015).